Florence Crime Rate Trends — Los Angeles

 Florence is a South LA neighborhood organized around Florence Avenue and Central Avenue.
 Predominantly small single-family homes; bordered by Watts to the south and South Park to the north.

-Four categories moved in Florence this March — two single-month below-trend signals and two sustained structural shifts.
-The dominant shape is downward across both property and violent crime, with nothing running above trend anywhere in the neighborhood.
+Six categories moved in Florence this April — four ran below trend in the current window, two registered as sustained structural shifts.
+The overall shape is broadly downward across property crime, with no spikes or rare events in the mix.

 Burglary